agentcentral vs Amazon Ads MCP Server.

 Reads land in under a second

-Every tool call reads from a per-tenant store, so a Claude session iterating across ten follow-up questions does not spend most of its tokens waiting for report jobs.
+Every tool call reads from account-isolated seller data, so a Claude session iterating across ten follow-up questions does not spend most of its tokens waiting on async report generation.

-TACOS, days of cover, and rank-with-search-volume are computed during sync, so the agent gets one row instead of three slow API calls and a pivot.
+TACOS, days of cover, and rank-with-search-volume are computed during sync, so the agent gets one row instead of switching between disconnected API calls.

 Writes leave a paper trail

-Bid changes, price updates, and quantity edits pre-read the current value, enforce hard limits, and log every mutation with the previous and new value.
-Amazon's MCP just calls the endpoint.
+Bid changes, price updates, and quantity edits pre-read the current value, enforce hard limits, preview by default, and log every mutation with the previous and new value.

 FAQ